IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 ## Step-by-Step Tutorial

-This section provides details on the steps required to create an AlchemyAPI service in Bluemix, deploy a basic Watson AlchemyVision application in Bluemix, install ImageMagick®, install the new image and AlchemyVision converters, and make changes to Engine and AppBuilder result displays.
+This section provides details on the steps required to create an AlchemyAPI service in Bluemix, deploy a basic Watson AlchemyVision application in Bluemix, install ImageMagickÂ®, install the new image and AlchemyVision converters, and make changes to Engine and AppBuilder result displays.

 ### Creating the AlchemyAPI service and application in Bluemix